Do we need it today?

 Lack of spiritual preparation.
 Believers must spend

-used by the Holy Spirit to lead others in worship.
+by the Holy Spirit to lead others in worship.
+Effective

-preparation.
-Unless believers are "in the Spirit on the
+Unless believers are "in the Spirit on the Lord's day"

-Lord's day" they cannot be expected to lead open
+they cannot be expected to lead open worship in an

 The growth of professionalism.
 There is a major